rust-lang/book/second-edition/src/ch04-03-slices.md

 fn second_word(s: &String) -> (usize, usize) {
 ```

-Now we’re tracking a start *and* an ending index, and we have even more values
+Now we’re tracking a starting *and* an ending index, and we have even more
-that were calculated from data in a particular state but aren’t tied to that
+values that were calculated from data in a particular state but aren’t tied to
-state at all.
-We now have three unrelated variables floating around that need
+that state at all.
+We now have three unrelated variables floating around that
-to be kept in sync.
+need to be kept in sync.

 Luckily, Rust has a solution to this problem: string slices.

 ### String Slices

-A *string slice* is a reference to part of a `String`, and looks like this:
+A *string slice* is a reference to part of a `String`, and it looks like this:

 ```rust
 let s = String::from("hello world");